Bodyweight exercises need to be part of your program if you want to get jacked.

 5) Muscle Up

-Very few people will ever master the muscle up but if you take the time and have the dedication it’s very impressive to be able to pull off.
+Few people will ever master the muscle up but if you take the time and have the dedication it’s very impressive to be able to pull off.
 Doing five perfect reps is a good goal to shoot for.
+It’s essentially a combo of a pull up and dip so all of your upper body muscles get worked during it.

 6) Handstand Pushup

-These will build big shoulders like nothing else and will usually cause less pain than a barbell military press.
+These will build big shoulders and cause less pain than a barbell military press.
 An impressive number to shoot for is ten full range reps.
 To get started on these you need to first master the handstand.

 It’s been said by high level gymnastic coaches that the ability to handstands is one of the most important things you can develop to improve your overall athleticism.